divyadhimaan/lld-playground/problems/vending-machine.md

-# Coffee Vending Machine
+# Vending Machine

 ### Requirements:

-- The coffee vending machine should support different types of coffee, such as espresso, cappuccino, and latte.
+- The vending machine should support multiple products with different prices and quantities.
-- Each type of coffee should have a specific price and recipe (ingredients and their quantities).
+- The machine should accept coins and notes of different denominations.
-- The machine should have a menu to display the available coffee options and their prices.
+- The machine should dispense the selected product and return change if necessary.
-- Users should be able to select a coffee type and make a payment.
+- The machine should keep track of the available products and their quantities.
-- The machine should dispense the selected coffee and provide change if necessary.
+- The machine should handle multiple transactions concurrently and ensure data consistency.
-- The machine should track the inventory of ingredients and notify when they are running low.
+- The machine should provide an interface for restocking products and collecting money.
-- The machine should handle multiple user requests concurrently and ensure thread safety.
+- The machine should handle exceptional scenarios, such as insufficient funds or out-of-stock products.